-July 1st is as the turnover date for the Executive Committee.
-Because the position of Secretary and Treasurer can be a two-year term, it is possible to have no turnover every July 1st.
-There is no turnover date for the Representatives.
-The current Executive Committee will mentor successors, to prepare for a July 1st takeover.
+July 1st serves as the annual turnover date for the Executive Committee.
+Because the position of Secretary, Treasurer, and Rice GSA BCB Program Representative can be a two-year term, it is possible to have no turnover every July 1st.
+There is no turnover date for the Year Representatives.
+The current Executive Committee will facilitate continuity of the association by mentoring their successor.
+The student that holds the current position is obligated to train his/ her successor for takeover on July 1st.